Energy in the Netherlands

 Energy in the Netherlands describes energy and electricity production, consumption and import in the Netherlands.
 Electricity sector in the Netherlands is the main article of electricity in the Netherlands.

-Overview
+In 2020 the Netherlands was reliant on fossil fuel for energy needs, especially natural gas, however the plan is to bring renewable power up to 70% of the electricity needs of the Netherlands by 2030.

+Subsidies and declining costs for renewables (primarily wind and solar) have boosted their use in the Netherlands; renewable energy provided 40% of Dutch electricity production in 2022, up from 12% in 2012 and 4% in 2002.

+Energy statistics

+Energy plans

+The Netherlands has set a target of 70% of electricity from renewable sources (mainly solar and wind power) by 2030.

 Transition away from natural gas

 To reduce its greenhouse emissions, the government of the Netherlands is subsidizing a transition away from natural gas for all homes in the country by 2050.
 In Amsterdam, no new residential gas accounts are allowed as of July 1, 2018, and all homes in the city are expected to be converted by 2040.
 Electric stoves are expected to replace gas stoves.

 District heating is expected to replace natural gas for the heating of buildings.
 The Amsterdam area is already supplied to some degree with heat from waste incineration.
 New sources are expected to include geothermal energy, surface waters, and data centers.

+In the Netherlands, 78% of enterprises have invested in reducing carbon emissions and mitigating the impact of weather disasters as of 2023.
+Six out of ten (60%) plan to invest in these areas during the next three years.
+The numbers for 'already invested' and 'intend to invest' above the EU average (56% and 54%, respectively).

+Types of Energy Contracts

+There are typically three types of energy contracts available in the Netherlands: